gagoar/codeowners-generator/README.md

 <!-- CONFIGURATION -->

 Remember that you can always create a configuration file in your project that it will be picked up by the tool running on the action.
-For example, if you create any files with the following names, `codeowners-generator` will pick it up:

-- a `codowners-generator` property in package.json
-- a `.codowners-generatorrc` file in JSON or YAML format
-- a `.codowners-generator.json`, `.codowners-generator.yaml`, `.codowners-generator.yml`, `.codowners-generator.js`, or `.codowners-generator.cjs` file
-- a `codowners-generatorrc`, `codowners-generator.json`, `codowners-generatorrc.yaml`, `codowners-generatorrc.yml`, `codowners-generator.js` or `codowners-generator.cjs` file inside a .config subdirectory
-- a `codowners-generator.config.js` or `codowners-generator.config.cjs` CommonJS module exporting an object
+For examples in how to configure take a look at the [configuration section below](#configuration).

 ## Configuration